oroinc/documentation/backend/entities/migration.rst

 As you can see from the example above, your migration class should implement |RenameExtensionAwareInterface| and `setRenameExtension` method in order to use the |RenameExtension|.

-Another example below illustrates how to use database specific features in migration:
+Another example below illustrates how to use database-specific features in migration:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Migrations/Schema/v1_3/CreateFunctionalIndex.php